-Wait, what’s exactly the difference between and invoices?
+Wait, what’s exactly the difference between purchase orders and invoices?

 So, what is the difference between an invoice and a purchase order?
 Read on to find out.